Grafomap

 Grafomap is a Latvia-based design company that combines OpenStreetMap data with design filters, allowing people to create map posters of places in the world.

 History

-The company and team is located in Latvia while the posters and maps are printed and shipped from Los Angeles as well as Riga.
+The company and its team are located in Latvia, while the posters and maps are printed and shipped from Los Angeles and Riga.
 Grafomap was founded in 2016 by Rihards Piks and Karlis Bikis.

 According to co-founder Rihards Piks, the start-up is inspired by Snazzy Maps.
-It is a Word Press plugin that colored the maps for contact pages of websites.
-The idea transformed into creating maps in real for people who would like to use the maps as wall posters and highlight areas of personal importance to them.
-This focus on memories of individuals to be used as an interior art form became the driving force of the company's business model.
+It is a WordPress plugin that colors maps for website contact pages.
+The idea transformed into creating custom maps in real-time for people who would like to use maps as wall posters.

-The start-up has been featured in numerous mainstream fashion, art and business outlets like The Guardian, Chicago Tribune, Launching Next, The Coolector, Simply Grove, PSFK and Product Hunt for their maps focusing on regions of sentimental value and the mapping as a decor per se.
+The start-up has been featured in numerous fashion, art and business outlets like The Guardian, Chicago Tribune, Launching Next, The Coolector, Simply Grove, PSFK and Product Hunt.